CircuitCraft42/c-but-not/README.md

 Each of prefix and postfix consists of a sequence of words, separated\_by\_underscores or byCamelCase.
-Each word describes an operation, depending on whether in appears in the prefix or postfix, and a single integer value is passed from one operation to the next.
+Each word describes an operation, depending on whether in appears in the prefix or postfix, and a single integer value is passed from one operation to the next; the words are chosen to be similar to real programming concepts to enhance confusion.
 The result from the prefix is passed to the postfix. the result from the postfix is saved into the register.